 The University's online registration system can do many wonderful things, but some situations call for help from a living human being.
 To learn what to expect, take a quick look at the material below, and then browse the Frequently Asked Questions on our Undergraduate Advising page.

-Registration in undergraduate Math courses is overseen by Professor Mark MacLean, firstname.lastname@example.org.
-In exceptional circumstances, Prof MacLean can override some of the rules built into UBC's online system.
-If you need to add a course or change sections for one of the reasons below, please email Prof MacLean with the details.
-Include your full name (as it appears on your UBC account), UBC student number, desired course number, and section number.
+Registration in undergraduate Mathematics courses is overseen by the Department Undergraduate Chair.
+In exceptional circumstances, the Chair can override some of the rules built into UBC's online system.
+If you need to add a course or change sections for one of the reasons listed below, please submit your request using our advising web form, and please include the course and section#.

 Every year, thousands of students take Math courses at UBC.
 This makes it impossible to deal with requests based primarily on personal preference.
 In situations like the following, students are expected to use the online system to make whatever changes may be possible.